DarioRepoRuler/varstif_locomotion/README.md

 # Variable Stiffness Locomotion (varstif_locomotion)

-This repository contains the code for training and testing different control paradigms on the unitreeGO2 robot.
-The optimization technique used is PPO (Proximal Policy Optimization), but other optimization techniques may also be implemented.
+This repository provides the codebase for training and testing policies presented in this [paper](https://arxiv.org/abs/2502.09436).
+The results were presented at the IFAC conference 2025.
+The optimization technique used is **PPO (Proximal Policy Optimization)**.
 The simulation enviroment used is Mujoco-MJX.

-The control paradigms currently implemented are:
+Different controls are implemented to offer a fair comparison:
 - Position-based control
 - Torque-based control
 - Position + stiffness (and damping) control

 The focus of this project is on the "position + stiffness (and damping)" control paradigm, as it is the main topic of research for the master's thesis.

 ## Requirements
 For the efficient execution of this repo, a GPU is strongly required.
 All of this code was executed under: `Ubuntu 22.0.4` with a GPU: ` NVIDIA GeForce GTX 1060 6GB`.